vonovak/react-navigation-props-mapper/README.md

 ```

 That way, in your `ChatScreen` component, you don't have to work with user id, but directly work with the user object.

-#### A Word of Warning

-Under some circumstances, when your screen components use `PureComponent` together with the functions from this library and you have several routes depend on the same navigation parameter, changing the navigation parameter may cause the screen components to enter an extra re-render.

 #### Tip